 Under Penal Code 182 PC, California law defines the crime of conspiracy as a scenario where:

-- the defendant agrees with one or more other persons to commit a crime, and
+- you agree with one or more other persons to commit a crime, and

-- one of the parties commits an act to further that agreement.
+- one of you commits an act to further that agreement.

-In comparison to the offense of aiding a felon per PC 32, the commission of a conspiracy typically requires an accused to have more involvement in the commission of a crime.
+In comparison to the offense of aiding a felon per PC 32, the commission of a conspiracy typically requires you to have more involvement in the commission of a crime.
 This normally includes time spent in the:

 - planning of the crime, and